asamy/ksm/README.md

 Hopefully didn't miss something important, but these are definitely the mains.

+## Porting to other x86 processors

+Since some code is split oddly, and needs to be organized to fit logically together, these files should be renamed/merged:

+- exit.c and vcpu.c should be merged to make vmx.c
+- functions from ksm.c may need to be merged into vmx.c as #1

 ## TODO / In development

 - APIC virtualization (Partially implemented, needs testing & fixes)